Ashish-Ghoshal/videogame-sales-analysis/README.md

     *   Creation of a diverse set of static visualizations (histograms, bar plots, correlation heatmaps) using Matplotlib and Seaborn.

-*   **Interactive Visualizations:** Production of dynamic, interactive plots using Plotly, saved as standalone HTML files, allowing for deeper data exploration (zooming, panning, hovering for details on sales trends, genre performance, and score comparisons).
+*   **Interactive Visualizations:** Production of dynamic, interactive plots using Plotly, saved as standalone JSON files, allowing for deeper data exploration (zooming, panning, hovering for details on sales trends, genre performance, and score comparisons).

-*   **Interactive Mini-Dashboard:** A single HTML file (`dashboard.html`) that aggregates key interactive plots, offering a concise and engaging overview of the dataset's insights into industry trends and game performance.
+*   **Interactive Mini-Dashboard:** A single HTML file (`dashboard.html`) that aggregates key interactive plots by dynamically loading their JSON data, offering a concise and engaging overview of the dataset's insights into industry trends and game performance.

 *   **Feature Engineering:** Derivation of new, insightful features (e.g., total review count, average score if applicable).